Characters: Fire Emblem Awakening First Generation Males

 - Pyromaniac: Downplayed, as he's only fond of starting campfires.

 - Real Men Wear Pink: One of his solo barracks conversations allows you to catch him muttering to himself about knitting everyone matching gloves and wondering what color to make them.
+He also knits Chrom a blanket in their C Support.

 - Recurring Element: The early game Crutch Character Jagen archetype.
 He's somewhere between being a straight Jagen and being an Oifey however.